 When was the last time you challenged yourself to follow rather than lead?
 Here are 4 simple ways that you can do a better job of leading by following.

-Ask for advice
+Ask for Advice

 It shows that you respect their professional expertise.
-It also encourages them to take ownership in the success of the team.
+It also encourages them to take ownership of the success of the team.
 Unfortunately, people in leadership positions often tighten the reins and reject outside perspectives.
 This stifles initiative and creates a culture of compliance rather than cooperation.
 Seek advice often, and create an atmosphere where people feel like they can freely speak the truth.

-Lead from the heart
+Lead from the Heart

 Passion is critical to the health of every business enterprise, and so is empathy.
 To earn the respect of your peers, you have to put your heart into what you do.
 Put your team’s needs ahead of yours, and show that you care about them personally.

 We all have a sixth sense that helps us make the right decision at critical moments.
 Some call it intuition, and some call it “going with your gut.”
 I have found, over the years that learning to listen to my inner voice has completely changed the way I relate to leadership.
 Sometimes, a decision might appear to be solid based on the facts and the numbers—but it just doesn’t feel right.

-Cultivate leadership in others
+Cultivate Leadership in Others